What Is a Shopper Profile: 8 Types of Shoppers

 - Offer product customization: Offer free in-store monograms or engravings on certain products or with a minimum purchase to incentivize shoppers to purchase in-store.

-- Have a user-friendly website: Not every customer will buy in-store; make sure your online store and social media profiles are up-to-date and user-friendly so shoppers can still buy from you online.
+- Have a user-friendly, up-to-date website: Not every customer will buy in-store; make sure your online store and social media profiles are up-to-date and user-friendly so shoppers can find the product they saw in-store and buy online.

 - Offer warranties and price matching: Showroomers are often searching for the best deal and assurance that they are getting a good product.
 Show them that you can provide solutions to those apprehensions with product warranties and price matching.